tamediadigital/hll-d/README.md

 ### Building the library with C API

-BetterC mode allows to use D libraries without DRuntome and Phobos.
+BetterC mode allows to use D libraries without DRuntime and Phobos.

 hll-d has C API.
 C/C++ headers can be found at the [include/](include/) directory.